alexxanton/call_me_maybe/README.md

 * `__main__.py` handles command-line execution and high-level orchestration.

 ## Performance
+This implementation relies on injecting the necessary structure manually and then letting the model decide what to put on the parameters or what function to use, so the performance really depends on the hardware of the machine it's being used on.

 ## Challenges

 ### String escaping

+The most hard thing to accomplish was without a doubt implementing a safe way to generate characters with a preceding backslash when generating regex (`\\d+`).
+To solve this, when the model picked a token with a backslash, the next token had to be checked, and if it didn't contain a backslash at the start, then all logits had to be set to -infinite with constrained decoding except for the single token that just contains a backslash.

 ## Testing Strategy
 To ensure proper **JSON** output generation, multiple tests were created to debug specific edge cases and undesired situations.